 AS 90127 Ext 4 Cr – Apply algebraic procedures in solving problems.

-AS 90128 Ext 4 Cr – Investigate relationships between tables, equations
+AS 90128 Ext 4 Cr – Investigate relationships between tables, equations and graphs.

 AS 91031 Ext 4 Cr – Apply Geometric reasoning in solving problems.

 Cost: $26.50 mathematics pack (workbooks).
 Graphics calculator is required.
 Casio 9750 recommended.

 Entry Guidelines: Year 10 Science teacher to make a recommendation.

 Students will build on a foundation of scientific knowledge and skills gained in Years 9 and 10 to explore how the natural, physical, and material worlds work so that they can participate as critical, informed, and responsible citizens in a society in which science plays a significant role.
 The units of work are designed to help students understand the world around them and to develop a wide range of practical skills.
 Practical work is a major part of this course.
 Note that all standards offered are internal standards and so this course is not eligible for subject endorsement.

 A selection (depending on staff and student interest) of four standards from: